dell/omnia/docs/source/Troubleshooting/FAQ.rst

     * Create a virtual disk and PXE boot the node.

+**Why is the provisioning status of my target servers stuck at ‘powering-on’ in the cluster.info (omniadb)?**

+**Potential Cause**:

+    * Hardware issues (Auto-reboot may fail due to hardware tests failing)
+    * The target node may already have an OS and the first boot PXE device is not configured correctly.

+**Resolution**:

+    * Resolve/replace the faulty hardware and PXE boot the node.
     * Target servers should be configured to boot in PXE mode with the appropriate NIC as the first boot device.

-**What to do if PXE boot fails when discovering target nodes via switch_based discovery:**
+**What to do if PXE boot fails while discovering target nodes via switch_based discovery with provisioning status stuck at 'powering-on' in cluster.nodeinfo (omniadb):**

 .. image:: ../images/PXEBootFail.png